 So instead we scrounged for food and ate our lunch in the closet, sitting on top of the chest freezer.
 Besides finding the irony in redefining closet eaters, the best part was that our ass cheeks were literally suffocating passive aggressive notes reminding us three times in the grammatically incorrect sentence not to steal food from the freezer.

 Free advice: Next time you need to type something, ask for our help and we’ll direct you to google translate and the right click button for spellcheck.

 Good thing it didn’t bother us because we actually only took 2 lunch breaks the entire 3 months we were there.
 Also for the record, we never stole any of the food from the freezer.
-Thanks, but we’ll pass on the mystery meat that has been rotting in there since Granny’s first birthday.
+Thanks, but we’ll pass on the mystery meat that has been rotting in there the past two decades.

 Early August – Going Downhill

 In August, as soon as Emmy and the Austrian au pair (the blondie that reported to the hosts’ face that she loved the kids, but told us that she “hated the devilish shits” and therefore felt entitled to steal their expensive wine) left us, things went downhill, quickly.

 Note: Quotation marks typically indicate that it is a direct comment from the individual, NOT the writer of this blog.
 So don’t accuse me of saying it.
 Thanks.

 For an entire week our WWOOFers fridge (we were rarely called by our names, we were simply WWOOFers, which was wrong, we are actually Workawayers) was completely empty.

 Well, pardon me.
 Unless the dozen blocks of butter and cheese that was the food business overflow counts.